 Your financial professional can provide more information and help you determine if there's an annuity that's appropriate for your portfolio.

-Information provided has been prepared from Wealth Management Systems Inc. sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
+Information provided has been prepared from S&P Capital IQ Financial Communications sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is provided for informational purposes only, and is not intended for solicitation or trading purposes.
-Wealth Management Systems Inc. is not an affiliate of AXA Equitable.
+S&P Capital IQ Financial Communications is not an affiliate of AXA Equitable.
 Please consult your tax and legal advisors regarding your individual situation.
-Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Wealth Management Systems Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
+Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as S&P Capital IQ Financial Communications, shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
 By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.